frankframework/frank-manual/docs/source/gettingStarted/examineExample.rst

    ..
 NOTE::

-      You will encounter words like Ibis and IAF a lot.
-WeAreFrank! was recently renamed, which was a good moment to rename their products.
+      You will encounter words like Ibis and IAF sometimes.
+The name of our company became WeAreFrank! by the end of 2019, which was a good moment to rename our products.
 Implementing these name changes is not yet finished.
 The words are related to the old names.

 #.
 You saw earlier that the directory ``franks/frank-runner/examples/Frank2Example1/configurations`` has two subdirectories, namely ``Example1`` and ``Example2``.
 These appear as tabs (number 3 and number 4).
 These are Frank configurations.

 Frank configurations are meant to be independent of the Frank!Framework instance on which they are deployed.
 This situation is comparable to software packages in general, which are independent of the specific server on which they are deployed.
 An example of a software package is Microsoft Word.
 Everyone who wants this application uses the same installer, independent of the computer on which Microsoft Word is installed.

 You as a Frank developer develop a Frank config, which plays the role of a software package in the above metaphor.
 When you are done, you hand over your Frank config to your customer.
-The customer has her own production instance of the Frank!Framework, which plays the role of the server.
+The customer has his own production instance of the Frank!Framework, which plays the role of the server.
 The system administrator deploys your Frank config on the production instance.
-She can fine-tune the behavior of your Frank config by adding additional configurations on the instance level.
+He can fine-tune the behavior of your Frank config by adding additional configurations on the instance level.

 ..
 NOTE::